The following features that support networking and engagement are available in the app:

 Each of these features is explained below.

-You can link evaluation forms can to any type of program item or posters in the app.
+You can link evaluation forms to any type of program item or posters in the app.
 This way you can allow your users to evaluate sessions, presentations and other program items.
 If you want, you can create a different form with different questions for each type.
 Questions can be multiple-choice, checkboxes or text input.
 A form can be linked to this type through Interactivity > Eureka features.

 Clicking the icon in the app opens a webpage with the questions and at the bottom a button to submit the answers.